VickyTerzieva/Pacman/README.md

 # Pacman

-The project repsresents the classic Pacman game.
+The project represents the classic Pacman game.